ysyk2021/ai-for-academic-writing-techniques-and-strategies-for-more-effective-research-and-dissertation/src/chapter-2-2.md

-# Selecting the Right Tools for Your Writing Needs

 In this chapter, we will explore how to select the right AI-based tools and technologies for your academic writing needs.